What Is Satanism? A Complete Guide to Types, Beliefs & History

 Pentagram

 A five-pointed star.
-Upright, it traditionally represents spirit ruling over the four elements and has been used in many traditions including Christianity.
+Upright, it traditionally represents spirit ruling over the four elements and has been used across many traditions including Christianity.
 Inverted (two points up), it represents matter over spirit and is associated with Satanism through the Sigil of Baphomet.

 Sigil of Lucifer